 Stock Your Car with Emergency Supplies

 Make sure you keep your car stocked with adequate emergency supplies.
 These will come in handy if your car breaks down on a cold winter night.
-Typical items include: Jumper cables, ice scraper, gas can, I quart of oil, toolkit, first-aid kit., bottled water, tire repair tools and spare tire, portable phone charger, and flashlight.
+Typical items include Jumper cables, ice scraper, gas can, I quart of oil, toolkit, first-aid kit., bottled water, tire repair tools and spare tire, portable phone charger, and a flashlight.
 If you have room in your trunk, you should also consider carrying a bag of sand to help with traction on icy roads.

 Replace Your Windshield Wipers

 You really don’t think about your windshield wipers until you need them.
 Winter brings rain, sleet, and snow.
 Good windshield wipers help you see clearly.
 They are inexpensive and easy to replace.
 Do yourself a favor and install a new set.

 Inventory Your Trunk